 This gorgeous historic building is one of many beautifully maintained old properties in the town and for history lovers like us a perfect choice for a stopover.

 From the first-floor balcony, the hostel offers 270-degree views of the waterfront with Horsehoe Bay directly across the road.

 We checked in mid-afternoon and were met by Jill, one of the owners of the hostel.
 She was so welcoming we immediately felt at home.
 Thanks to travel restrictions minimising bookings at the moment, we were lucky enough to be upgraded and score “The Suite” a self-contained “apartment” overlooking the bay.

-Our apartment featured a queen bed, bunk beds, a private balcony, ensuite bathroom and lounge room.
-There was also a bar fridge, kettle, microwave and large TV.
+Our apartment featured a queen bed, bunk beds, a private balcony, an ensuite bathroom, and a lounge room.
+There was also a bar fridge, kettle, microwave, and large TV.
 There is free wifi throughout the property.

 It would be perfect for a family and after a week in a pretty small hotel room in Adelaide we were loving all the space.
 The room included linen and towels and free beach towels were available at reception.

 The rest of the hostel has plenty of common space for those in the dorms or multi bedrooms.
 A spacious lounge/dining area has lots of seating and plenty of books, puzzles and board games and even some toys for the kids.

 A separate room offered a large TV with a collection of DVDs and two tables in the window area overlooking the waterfront.
 At the opposite end of the building was another common room with table tennis and a computer area.

 On the back patio is an outdoor seating area and BBQ.
 This hostel is a perfect space for a family get together or group getaway and you can rent the entire property if you have enough friends 😉

 We cooked up a storm in the well-stocked and very clean kitchen